Chapter 7 of Sick and Sicker: Essays on Class, Health and Health Care.

-Capitalists need a reasonably fit work force.
-However, they cannot reduce the damage they do without cutting into profits, and they don’t want to pay more than necessary for medical care.
-Their solution is to cut costs in the medical system using the same methods they use in industry.
+Capitalists want a reasonably fit work force.
+However, they cannot make work safe without cutting into profits and they refuse to pay more than necessary for medical care.
+Their strategy for cutting costs in the medical system is to use the same methods they use in industry.

 Before we examine how factory methods are being imposed on the medical system, let’s briefly review how these methods developed.

 For several hundred-thousand years, human beings worked and developed the skills necessary for survival.
 They taught these skills to their children who developed them further and then taught them to the next generation, and so on.
 This is how science, technology and society evolved.

 Within the past two hundred years, most workers have been reduced to cogs in the machine.
 What happened?

 In Labor and Monopoly Capital: The Degradation of Work in the Twentieth Century (1998), Harry Braverman explained that for capitalists to gain control over production, workers had to lose control over the labor process.

 Initially, capitalists needed skilled workers to manufacture saleable goods.
 Because capitalism is based on competition, every capitalist sought to beat his competitors by increasing productivity (producing more at a lower cost).
 Skilled workers present a problem – they can work only so hard for so long.
 In the late 19th century, Frederick Winslow Taylor solved this problem by developing a method (taylorism) to transfer control of the labor process to the capitalist class.